-In April, our members will get a special new edition of Clipse’s 2002 debut LP, Lord Willin’.
-In case you’re new to Clipse—or an old fan using this excuse to remember the group’s other releases—here’s a Primer on the best releases from the Thornton brothers.
+Back in April 2018, our Essentials members got a special edition of Clipse’s 2002 debut LP, Lord Willin’.
+And now, to celebrate the 15th anniversary of their sophomore album, Hell Hath No Fury is our November Hip-Hop Record of the Month.
+In case you’re new to Clipse — or an old fan using this excuse to remember the group’s other releases — here’s a primer on the best releases from the Thornton brothers.

 In the same year his brother settled into the spotlight alone, Malice quietly returned to music with a solo album as a first step on the road to redemption.
 Adding the “No” to his name, the religious and Biblical implications throughout the Clipse catalog take center stage as No Malice reckons with the wickedness of his past while clearing the air around his relationships after the breakup.
 The production leaves plenty to be desired, sometimes even sounding drastically outdated, but when No Malice zones in, he conjures moments of past technical glory.
 Don’t miss “Shame the Devil,” the last trace of a Clipse song we have to this day.